Class UIObject

 public abstract class UIObject extends java.lang.Object implements HasVisibility

 The superclass for all user-interface objects.
 It simply wraps a DOM element, and cannot receive events.
-Most interesting user-interface classes derive fromWidget
+Most interesting user-interface classes derive fromWidget.Styling With CSS

 All

-objects can be styled using CSS.
+UIObjectobjects can be styled using CSS.
 Style names that are specified programmatically in Java source are implicitly associated with CSS style rules.
 In terms of HTML and CSS, a GWT style name is the element's CSS "class".
-By convention, GWT style names are of the form[project]-[widget]
+By convention, GWT style names are of the form[project]-[widget].For example, the

 Every